Ryan-DowlingSoka/UnrealImporterRules-Python/README.md

 * The Unreal Python Path is set at each `/Python/` folder in each plugin and the project.
 As such, modules inside of modules such as `/Python/ImporterRules/.../` folders need to reference their siblings with `import ImporterRules.{{ModuleName}}`

 * The `ImporterRules` imports all the queries and action classes, so you can use `from ImporterRules import *` as a handy shorthand to get the classes you need.
 If you make additional queries or actions, you should either put them in this file or just remember to import them manually.

+* (Re)importing.
+All of the delegates related to importing in Unreal happen for reimporting too.
+You most likely don't want your rules to apply to assets that have already had the rules applied to them, so we need to detect if the current import is a reimport.
+There are two possible patterns for this: The first is to bind to pre-import, calculate what objects will be generated and if those packages already exist.
+This is a bummer because factories can do some pretty intense logic to determine what the names of the newly imported objects will be.
+The second (what this example project does) is to assign a MetadataTag to the asset if it has had rules applied to it already, and then rules can opt in to running despite if that tag exists.
+This second way is easier to implement, *but* does mean that reimporting existing assets from before when the plugin was created will have those rules applied.
+This might be beneficial in some cases, but do be careful.
+If you wanted to prevent that, you could run the `import_rules_manager._set_imported_asset_tag_action.apply()` function on all the assets in your content library as part of the installation process.

 * This tutorial was made for `#notGDC 2023`!
 Check out some other great entries at [https://notgdc.io](https://notgdc.io)